ArkScript-lang/website/content/docs/reference/bytecode.md

   noindex: false # false (default) or true
 ---

-You will find ArkScript bytecode specification on page, if you are interested in implementing your own virtual machine, or just want to learn more.
+You will find ArkScript bytecode specification on page, if you are interested in implementing your own virtual machine for ArkScript, or just want to learn more.

 ## ArkScript bytecode headers